Everything you need to know about becoming and Doula and choosing a Doula training…

 I believe that to effectively hold space for birth means to also have a vital understanding of a much broader context and to reconnect us back with our rites of passage, with our bodies, with the earth and with each other.

-Payment plans and scholarships will be available.
+Payment plans will always be available.

-You can join HERE.
+You can join the waitlist HERE.

 You can also purchase the eguides for circles & blessings at the link below: